C2SM/zonda-request/.github/ISSUE_TEMPLATE/data-request.md

 PASTE_YOUR_REQUEST_HERE
 ```

-3. Click on the "Preview" tab to verify that the JSON format of your request is correctly formatted and displayed within a code block.
+3. Click on the "Preview" tab (top left) to verify that the JSON format of your request is correctly formatted and displayed within a code block.

 4. Click on "Create" below to submit the data request.